dstructs/anagram-hash/README.md

 var hash = createHash();
 ```

-To initialize the hash table, provided a `string array`.
+To initialize the hash table, provide a `string array`.

 ``` javascript
 var arr = [